Majors

 Bird Banding Trip

 Bethany students visit Minnesota’s North Shore to band and release hawks.
-Bethany students visit the North Shore to band and release birds Chad Heins with

 Bird Watching Trip